-Shawn Rose, executive vice president, digital banking, Scotiabank talks To Global Finance about its digital efforts in Pacific Alliance countries and its startegy of forming 'Digital Factories'.
+Shawn Rose, executive vice president, digital banking, Scotiabank talks To Global Finance about its digital efforts in Pacific Alliance countries and its strategy of forming 'Digital Factories'.

 Global Finance: Scotiabank won best consumer digital bank in many countries in the Latin American region.
 You also were recognized for best mobile banking.
 Why do you focus on the Pacific Alliance (Chile, Colombia, Mexico and Peru)?